 These are just three of the ten savvy ideas to be wheeled out for the Greek capital during the 3rd cycle of the Athens Digital Lab (ADL).

-Last July, young entrepreneurs, research and student groups were invited by the ADL – a tech solution incubator implemented by the Municipality of Athens and the Athens Development and Destination Management Agency (EATA) - to submit proposals to "meet" the real needs of the city, improve the quality of life for residents and visitors – and also upgrade the services of the Council.
+Last July, young entrepreneurs, research and student groups were invited by the ADL – a tech solution incubator implemented by the Municipality of Athens and the Local Government IT Company of City of Athens - to submit proposals to "meet" the real needs of the city, improve the quality of life for residents and visitors and upgrade the services of the Council.
 More than 70 proposals were submitted and underwent three stages of evaluation.

 The topline consideration throughout was the feasibility of implementing the ideas in Athens.
 Fifteen teams were long-listed to present their pitches to the ADL Committee, which included executives from the Municipality of Athens, COSMOTE and NOKIA.
 Of these, 10 were selected to join the 3rd cycle of the program.
 Over the next 12 months, they will develop technology products and services for a more modern and sustainable city to be implemented in real conditions in different city locations.